 "We were renegotiating on Sons after the second season and I had one idea, and the studio had a different idea.
 Everyone on the show was making twice what I'm making, the other series regulars.
 We're not talking about the stars.
 And I'm on the DVD [cover] bro; only two people on it.
 I say, "Why is this all you're offering me?
 It seems unfair."
 I'm told, "That's all you're worth and all you'll ever be worth."
 I took that in.
 And I said, "OK.
 I guess I'll tell my own stories."

-His second script, Hell or High Water, starring Ben Foster and Chris Pine, earned him an Academy Award nomination for Best Original Screenplay and proved that he had some serious skills for writing westerns.
+His second script, Hell or High Water, starring Ben Foster and Chris Pine, earned him an Oscar nomination for Best Original Screenplay and proved that he had some serious skills for writing westerns.

 As Sheridan told Deadline, he was in it for the long haul.

 "I wasn't among those precious few actors in the position to choose things, so I spent the first 20 years of my career compromising," Sheridan said.
 "I decided I would spend the next 20 never compromising."